Peninsula Panthers claim VIJHL crown with overtime victory - Victoria News

-Aleko Sdrakas made perhaps the most important and touching play of the season for the Peninsula Panthers after they had beaten the Oceanside Generals 4-3 in overtime and won the Vancouver Island Junior Hockey League (VIJHL) on Friday.
+Aleko Sdrakas made perhaps the most important and touching play of the season for the Peninsula Panthers after they beat the Oceanside Generals 4-3 in overtime and won the Vancouver Island Junior Hockey League (VIJHL) on Friday.

 Following his death, the Panthers dedicated the season to their teammate and raced out to a 3-0 lead in the finals against the Generals.
 But two straight victories by the Parksville-based team forced Friday’s Game 6.